pvik/saved-for-reddit/README.md

 ## TODO

-* verify state returned from redddit is correct.
 * better error processing
     * try to refresh api token first if 401 is received
 * generate a map of all subreddits and count of saved posts in each
-* filter based on subrreddits
+* filter based on subreddits
 * search based on user
 * Setup Github project page